cheekybits/genny/README.md

   * Use `BUILTINS` and `NUMBERS` wildtype to generate specific code for all built-in (and number) Go types
   * Function names and comments also supported

+## Library

+We have started building a [library of common things](https://github.com/metabition/gennylib), and you can use `wget` to generate the specific versions you need.

 ## Usage

 ```